Treasure (company): 32-bit era

 In 1994, Sega introduced the Sega Saturn technology to Treasure.
 Treasure were impressed with the system's ability to handle a large number of sprites.
 They also knew their fan base consisted entirely of Sega gamers, so as the 32-bit era began, they moved development to the Saturn.
-Even though the Saturn was capable of 3D graphics, they continued to develop 2D games because they had built up 2D sprite know how.
-They were not concerned with competing with 3D games.
+Even though the Saturn was capable of 3D graphics, they continued to develop 2D games because they had built up 2D sprite know-how.
+Competition from 3D games did not concern them.
 First on Saturn was Guardian Heroes (1996), a beat 'em up that combines elements from fighting games and RPGs.
 Treasure worked on their next two releases concurrently, side-scrolling platformers Mischief Makers (1997) and Silhouette Mirage (1997).
 Mischief Makers was released on the Nintendo 64 and published by Enix, Treasure's first game published by a company other than Sega and released on non-Sega hardware.
 Treasure chose to develop for the Nintendo 64 because they were interested in the hardware's capabilities.
 Enix had heard of Treasure's reputation for action games and requested to publish for them in the past, but it was not until Treasure was developing for a non-Sega platform that they sought Enix's cooperation.
 Mischief Makers was followed by Silhouette Mirage, which was initially released on the Saturn then ported to the PlayStation in 1998.

 In 1998, Treasure released their first arcade game, the shoot 'em up Radiant Silvergun.
 Treasure had been hesitant to develop an arcade game for years because of concerns with their commercial viability, but the staff felt Radiant Silvergun had potential and they were eager to develop it.
 The game was ported to the Saturn later that year.
 Enix published Treasure's next game for the PlayStation, fighting game Rakugaki Showtime (1999), but had to pull it from shelves shortly after release because of a lawsuit filed against them.
 This was followed by the multidirectional shooter Bangai-O (1999) which received a limited release on the Nintendo 64, but was later modified and re-released for the Dreamcast.
 By 1999, most of the founding Treasure staff were still with the company.